NJCsih/nvim-dots/nvimTodo.md

 - [X] fix undodir.
 Just make it static somewhere in nvim conf. they shouldent be *that* big -- I think It's fixed?
 Need to test current functionality on win
 - [X] add keybind for fugitive GDiffsplit and some other commands
 - [X] show diff in sign colunm
+- [X] show invisibles -- progress, tab needs to be changed, and space doesnt always work :p
 - [ ] use tabs not spaces
 - [ ] fix TS syntax highlighting for for everything, and make it work for markdown? if possible -- not really possible - [ ] make <C-backspace> in edit mode do "<C-o>db" maybe B not b?